WHAT HOUSE WILL YOU BUILD ME?: THREE (EXCERPT OF THE TEMPLE OF GOD)

 First, Ezekiel points toward the coming of Christ at the beginning of the Kingdom Age:

-And, behold, the glory of the God of Israel came from the way of the east: and his voice was like a noise of many waters: and the earth shined with his glory.
+And behold, the glory of the God of Israel came from the way of the east.
+His voice was like the sound of many waters; and the earth shone with His glory.
 (Ezekiel 43:2)